 Check your major on DegreeWorks.
 See what classes you will need to take to complete your degree.
 Investigate options for majors and specializations.

 Locate your academic department and advisor.
 Email your advisor to schedule an appointment or inquire about walk-in advisement hours.

 Check your CUNYfirst account for holds.
 Make sure you do not have an unpaid balance or other holds on your account that might restrict you from registering for classes for the upcoming semester.

 Register for classes on CUNYfirst.
 If you register late, some course sections may already be filled.
 Have an alternate section on hand when you register.

-Find out v Your End of Semester Grades where you currently stand in every class.
-Use this information to talk to your advisor about ent performance.
-Get into t he habit of checking your City Tech email every day for college announcements.
-If you one so, sync your email to your phone, so you don't have to sign in every time.
-Schedule to Meet with Study Groups meeting times to meet with your study groups.
-Review materials from the beginning of ster for final exams, which may cover materials all of the way back to the beginning of the Make sure e Academic Calendar e you know when semester grades will be posted and when your next semester classes begin r upcoming classes on your planner or calendar on your phone.
-Don't forg A Productive Break get to celebrate!
-In between semesters, socialize and stay in contact with new classmates. them your new network.
+Estimate Your End of Semester Grades

+Find out where you currently stand in every class.
+Use this information to talk to your advisor about your current performance.

+Get into the habit of checking your City Tech email every day for college announcements.
+If you haven't done so, sync your email to your phone, so you don't have to sign in every time.

+Continue to Meet with Study Groups

+Schedule meeting times to meet with your study groups.
+Review materials from the beginning of the semester for final exams, which may cover materials all of the way back to the beginning of the semester.

+Check the Academic Calendar

+Make sure you know when semester grades will be posted and when your next semester classes begin.
+Mark your upcoming classes on your planner or calendar on your phone.

+Plan For A Productive Break

+Don't forget to celebrate!
+In between semesters, socialize and stay in contact with new classmates.
+Consider them your new network.
 Ask professors for reading suggestions.
-Reflect on progress made in our semester.
+Reflect on progress made in the previous semester.